Breastfeeding Helps Prevent Obesity Later

 The possible reasons for the connection, the researchers hypothesized, is related to the content of the breast milk versus that of synthetic formula, as well as the possible behavioral factors of breastfeeding.

 What are the content differences?
 Breast milk contains numerous immunoglobulins, numerous vitamins and minerals, nucleic acids, and probiotics.
+(Learn about herbs that can boost breast milk production.)

 Another piece to this puzzle becomes clearer from probiotic research, which has found that probiotics increase nutrient absorption, even out blood glucose spikes, reduce constipation, reduce cholesterol levels and provide CLA (conjugated linoleic acid).
 All of these have been linked with weight reduction or improved BMI status.